aburrell/ocbpy/README.md

 ```

 Change directories into the repository folder and run the setup.py file.
 For
 a local install use the "--user" flag after "install".
+For development, add
+the "-e" flag.

 ```
     $ cd ocbpy/
-    $ python setup.py install
+    $ pip install .
 ```

 To run the unit tests,